Asuraxsoul/SoulZero_TelegramBot/README.md

 1. Opening and closing times (put the timing w picture)
 2. Set alerts for upcoming climbing slot
 3. Set gyms that user has been before and never been before

+### Note
+1. This bot is strictly free to use for people in Singapore.
+2. Do not use my credentials, Telegram Bot API keys are easy to get via @BotFather.
+3. Thank you for reading my repository and feel free to give me any feedback, enjoy!

 ### Python Libraries
 1. json